exultantcoder/AI-4-EO/README.md

 ---

 ## 💡 What We Built
-- **An easy user onboarding system to presonalize the learning experience based on the user's interest and choice in language.**
+- **An interactive custom task designed to be deployed on the official open source Google AI Edge Gallery repo by Google.**
-- **A local learning engine that interacts with the student and adapts questions, difficulty, and encouragement style based on their responses.**
+- **An offline personalized learning platform that adapts to the user's language and interests specially for those in children in underserved areas.**
-- **The user's progress on each module is saved.**
+- **TalkToMe option enable the user to chat with the model via image, text and audio , all-in-one tab.**
-- **The model interacts with the user in his language of choice both in audio and text.**
+- **Better user data management and track of user's progress while learning modules.**
 - **Adaptive feedback loop to train the model based on user's preferences to adapt to the user.**

 Instead of asking kids to adapt to the AI, we made the AI **adapt to them**.